rmwettig/eva-etl/Readme.md

     * `sources`: array of database sources
         * `name`: name of the database
         * `views`: array of table/view names that are fetched
+        * `conditions`: object whose field names denote column names.
+Queried values are given as an array.
+Values are OR-ed, columns are AND-ed.
+            * Example: `"conditions":{ "h2ik":["7473898", "7474839"] }`

 ### Full example
 ```json